 Now that that’s off the table, isn’t it a relief?
 You cannot take your money with you.
 So instead save and spend!
 Instead of putting your entire paycheck away, put half away and save half for a vacation.
 (I am not suggesting you overspend or go into debt, be smart!)

 The way I save for travel is this – I get my paycheck.
 I then take out 15% and put it into savings, pay off my credit card bill for the week, take out money for bills, and then put the rest into a “travel account”.
 If I know I have a particularly exciting week coming up with lots planned then maybe I don’t have the opportunity to put anything towards my travel account at that time, and that’s okay!
-By doing this every time I get a paycheck its easy for the money to add up.
+By doing this every time I get a paycheck it’s easy for the money to add up.
 Then when I have the time to take a trip, I already have the funds to do so!

 3. You have the time off to do so

-As a travel nurse we essentially have unlimited time off every single year.
+As travel nurses, we essentially have unlimited time off every single year.
 I highly encourage you to take advantage of that!
 It’s one of the other major things that sets us apart from being permanent staff.
-Since the beginning of 2019, I’ve taken four months off and have worked eight months!
+Since the beginning of 2019, I’ve taken four months off and have worked for eight months!
 And while we don’t earn PTO as travelers, we make enough that you should be able to go on vacation for a week (or more) and be able to cover your expenses.
 (See how I do it by looking above!).
 Don’t feel guilty taking time away from the hospital to take care of yourself.

-Needless to say I’m a big fan of travel.
+Needless to say, I’m a big fan of travel.
 But guess what?
 Travel doesn’t have to be a fancy vacation.
 It doesn’t mean you are going to a new country.
 And it doesn’t even mean that you’ve left your city.
 Travel outside your backyard.
 Travel to new neighborhoods, new areas of town, and new restaurants!
-Take advantage of your time as a travel nurse to prevent burnout and enjoy the time you’re actually spending in the hospital.
+Take advantage of your time as a travel nurse to prevent burnout and enjoy the time you’re spending in the hospital.